valtimo-platform/valtimo-documentation/reference/feature-toggles.md

 * **`enableObjectManagement`**

   If enabled, a new menuitem 'objects' will appear in the left sidebar menu.
 This menu item can have one or more submenu items depending on the configuration.
 For more information [here](/getting-started/modules/zgw/object-management.md)

+* **`hideValtimoVersionsForNonAdmins`**

+  If enabled, the Valtimo version information in the right sidebar will only be visible for admins and will be hidden for any other users.